 A def

 is a function.
-It’s a way to structure omni code with re-usable blocks.
+It’s a way to structure Omni code with re-usable functions.

 def mySum(a, b):